cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 ```
 The first command uses PennSim to create a `lab3-demo.hex` file containing the code/data memory contents specified by `lab3-demo.asm`.
 The second command runs implementation, using `lab3-demo.hex` as the initial state for your processor's memory.

 Once you program the ZedBoard, raise the rightmost switch on the ZedBoard (`SW0`) to set the global write-enable (`gwe`) signal.
 The right-most LED (`LD0`) shows the value of the `gwe` signal.
-Your processor should start executing, and your string should display on an attached VGA monitor.
-VGA cables are in the ZedBoard lockers, and there are monitors with VGA inputs in the K Lab and Moore 100A.
+Your processor should start executing, and your string should display on the attached VGA monitor.

 ## Submitting